Assam Career : IASST Guwahati Recruitment 2025

 Fellowship :

 i) Rs.
-31000 + admissible HRA per month, for scholars with qualification of passing CSIR-UGC NET/GATE or equivalent.
+31000 + admissible HRA per month, for scholars who have qualified CSIR-UGC NET/GATE or

 ii) Those who do not fall under (i), emolument will be as per the DST, Govt. of India guidelines.